 Heavy precipitation in the spring of 2015 brought relief to the eastern half of the state.
-Table 4.13 shows the percentage and severity drought of conditions statewide between the most severe week of drought in New Mexico since 2000, and current drought conditions in November 2015, based on the U.S. Drought Monitor.
+Figure 4.3: Percentage of New Mexico in Drought by Category 2000 to 2016 shows the percentage and severity drought of conditions statewide between the most severe week of drought in New Mexico since 2000, and current drought conditions in November 2015, based on the U.S. Drought Monitor.
 From this comparison, it is reasonable to assume that Santa Fe County is vulnerable to any level of drought, from no drought conditions to exceptional drought conditions, as defined by the U.S. Drought Monitor.